 Recommended Maintenance Schedule:

-- Weekly: Inspect filters, test TDS and pH levels
+- Weekly: Inspect filters, test TDS and pH levels.

-- Monthly: Clean membranes, calibrate sensors
+- Monthly: Clean membranes, calibrate sensors.

 Service Log Protocols:

-- Maintain a digital maintenance logbook
+- Keep a digital maintenance logbook.

-- Schedule regular site audits
+- Schedule regular site audits.